itsvineetkr/Learning-Typesense/README.md

+## Learning Typesense
-## This is a streamlit application to demonstrate very fast searching from desired dataset (xlsx, csv, json, jsonl) using typesense.
+This is a streamlit application to demonstrate very fast searching from desired dataset (xlsx, csv, json, jsonl) using typesense.

 ### Installation
 ```sh